ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 ## Summary: What works on what platform

-I tested 9 combinations of editor, OS, and PDF reader when preparing this article, and the results are summarized in the table below---the more green check marks the better.
+I tested 9 combinations of editor, OS, and PDF reader when preparing this article, and the results are summarized in the table below---the more check marks the better.

 **Recommendations based on my testing:**